nejcm/js-helpers/.github/ISSUE_TEMPLATE.md

   what to work on.

   ❓ Questions:
-  For questions related to using the library, please visit the docs or a support community instead of filing an issue on GitHub.
+  For questions related to using the library, please visit the docs (https://nejcm.github.io/react-placeholder/) instead of filing an issue on GitHub.
-  * React Spectrum
-    [FILL]
-  * Reactiflux on Discord
-    [FILL]
-  * Stack Overflow
-    [FILL]

   **ISSUES WHICH ARE QUESTIONS WILL BE CLOSED**